Herman Timberg: Family

-Timberg married Hazel Rosenbloom on Nov.
-26, 1913.
+Timberg married Hazel Rosenbloom on November 26, 1913.
 Under her stage name, Hazel Rosewood, she was a dancer in shows such as those produced by Gus Edwards as well as in the Ziegfeld Follies.
 She had been appearing in the musical All Aboard prior to marriage.
-She died August 21, 1960, age 68.
+She died August 21, 1960, aged 68.
 Survivors included two sons, Irwin and Tim Herbert (a comedian), two sisters and two brothers.

 Timberg's nephew was Jesse Kaye, booking agent for the Roxy and Loews, and later head of artists and repertory for MGM Records.
 Another nephew was the journalist Robert Timberg.